 To locate the Vital Statistics office in your area, check the Centers for Disease Control and Prevention’s website and click the link of the state where the death occurred.

-All requests must include a copy of the government-issued picture ID with the signature of the person requesting the death certificate.
-For all death certificate requests, make check or money order payable to the State Vital Statistics office or State Board of Health, in the correct amount for the number of copies requested.
+All requests must include a copy of the government-issued picture ID with the signature of the person requesting the copy.
+For all death certificate requests, make a check or money order payable to the State Vital Statistics office or State Board of Health, in the correct amount for the number of copies requested.

 The cost of obtaining a death certificate is $15.00 – $25.00, it includes one copy of the certified death certificate or a “Certificate of Failure to Find.”
 The fee for each additional copy of the certificate ordered at the same time is $6.00.
 Only Checks or Money Orders are accepted.
 Cash is not accepted, and fees are not refundable.